emwap/stream-paper/paper.md

     return (f a)
 ~~~

+The new stream is initialized by running the initialization
+computation from the input stream, yielding the step function `next`.
+Then, in the new step function, the function `next` is run to produce
+an element `a` which transformed by the function `f` and then
+returned.
+The combinator `loop` is simply defined as `return`.
+We use
+that particular name because it conveys the intuition that the code
+before `loop` is run once as initialization while the code returned by
+`loop` is executed an indefinite number of times.

 ~~~ {.haskell}
 pre :: a -> Stream a -> Stream a
 pre v (Stream init) = Stream $ do